tiktok/pnpm-sync/packages/pnpm-sync-lib/README.md

 # pnpm-sync-lib

 The pnpm-sync API package.
-This packaged is intended to be used where you want to integrate the pnpm-sync APIs into your own Monorepo manager tool.
+This package is intended to be used where you want to integrate the pnpm-sync APIs into your own Monorepo management tools.

 # Building